geoblacklight/geoblacklight/schema/schema-commentary.md

 records from multiple sources.
-Controlled vocabularies for GIS data have typically been expressed as ISO Topic Categories and localized thesauri, while scanned maps are typically described with Library of Congress subject headings.
+Controlled vocabularies for GIS data have typically been expressed as ISO Topic Categories and localized thesauri, while scanned maps are typically described with Library of Congress Subject Headings.
 Even within these vocabularies, localized spellings and abbreviations will result in considerable variations between institutions.
 Institutions are encouraged to observe what terms are commonly in use and, at the very least, strive for internal consistency